Online Estimation and Community Detection of Network Point Processes for Event Streams: Community Recovery under Relaxed Conditions

-In this section, we provide additional results by considering the case of uneven degree distribution.
+In this section, we relax the conditions mentioned in previous section by considering the case of uneven degree distribution.
 Let $d_i$ be the number of nodes that $i$-th individual connects to.
 Then uneven degree distribution means that $d_i$ are not in the same order.
 Degree $d_i$ goes to infinity for some node $i$'s and is bounded for other $i$'s.
-Under such setting, we establish the results for classification accuracy.
+Under this setting, we establish results for consistent community recovery.
 We start with introducing a few more modified conditions. \begin{itemize} \item[C2'] [\textbf {Latent Membership Identification}] Assume